ikrustev/nexmo-sample-voice/README.md

 #### Try

-Call a LVN that is linked to the configured voice app and follow the voice prompts.
+Call an LVN that is linked to the configured voice app and follow the voice prompts.